enqueuezero/site/availability.md

 ### Quantify Tenanted Impacts

-It makes sense to derive the availability by the percentage of customers being impacted in an outage for multi-tenanted applications.
-Not every incident cause complete loss of service for every customer.
+It makes sense to derive the availability by the percentage of customers being impacted in an outage for multi-tenanted applications, as not every incident causes complete loss of service for every customer.
 Some customers might have trouble, while others not.

 For example, there are 100 tenants in total.
 If an outage causes more than 5 tenants, then it means 5% of tenants are impacted.